rhythm0ne/liteIM-telegram/README.md

 ## 5. Licensing

-Lite.IM is licensed under the [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) (CC-BY-SA-4.0) license.
-This means you are free to share or adapt it in any way.
+Lite.IM is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) (AGPL-3.0-only) license.
+This means you are free to share or adapt it in any way, but not for commercial use.

 ## 6. Contribute